 In some cases, the court system sentences individuals to probation after a PC 504 conviction.
 Probation allows individuals to stay out of jail or prison.
 However, individuals on probation must follow a number of regulations set by the court.

 Individuals who disobey court orders can face charges for a probation violation.
-This can lead to jail time, fines, and other legal penalties.
+This offense can lead to jail time, fines, and other legal penalties.

 Build Your Defense After a PC 504 Accusation

 Focus on handling a PC 504 accusation in Los Angeles by contacting the Simmrin Law Group.
 Our criminal defense lawyers are prepared to assist you.
-We are ready to get to work on a defense that is tailored to meet your legal needs.
+We are ready to get to work on a defense tailored to meet your legal needs.
 Our team can work to show that:

 You Were Not Working as a Public Officer